Minoan religion: Changes over time

 Numerous terracotta figurines from the pre-Minoan Neolithic period have been excavated, mostly around houses.
 The figurines depict squatting women with an emphasis on large parts of the female body from the breasts to the thighs, and they often have small heads and no feet.
 These are interpreted as associated with fertility, but the uses of these feminine figures in homes and who they were intended to represent is unclear.
 The female "ritual dress" appears in art from the Protopalatial Period, and from that point on the religious rituals in the newly-built palaces probably developed considerably.

 Minoan religion appears to have changed emphasis in the Neopalatial Period, shifting away from maternal and fertility elements in the main female goddess, and introducing the cult of the "young god", possibly her son, but probably her partner (or both).
 The peak sanctuaries may have declined in importance during the Neopalatial Period.

 After the Mycenaean invasion, inscriptions in Linear B give the names of some deities, also found from mainland Mycenean Greece.
 The extent to which Crete retained a distinctive religion in this period is a complicated question; the ruling elite were probably immigrants, but the mass of the population were probably descended from Minoan Cretans.
+However, as previously mentioned, the extent to which the majority of the population understood the Minoan religion is uncertain.